A Partial Derivative is a derivative where we hold some variables constant. Like in this example:

 It says "as only the height changes (by the tiniest amount), the volume changes by πr2"

 It is like we add the thinnest disk on top with a circle's area of πr2.

 Example: The surface area of a square prism.

-The surface is: the top and bottom with areas of x2 each, and 4 sides of area xy:
+The surface includes the top and bottom with areas of x2 each, and 4 sides of area xy each:

 f’x = 4x + 4y

 We can have 3 or more variables.
 Just find the partial derivative of each variable in turn while treating all other variables as constants.

 Example: The volume of a cube with a square prism cut out from it.